-In this article we will show you, How to display Image in SSRS Report.
-This is one of the common requirement while you are designing report because every client needs their logo to be displaying in the rendered report.
-So, here we will show you the step by step approach to display an image in SSRS Report with example.
+In this article, we will show you how to display Image in SSRS Report.
+It is one of the standard requirements while you are designing a report because every client needs their logo to display in the rendered report.
+So, here we will show you the step by step approach to view image in SSRS Report with an example.

 Data written by the above query is:

 To demonstrate the steps involved to display image in SSRS Report, We are going to use the previously generated report that we shown below.
 Please refer Table Report article to understand the steps involved in creating Table Report and refer Format Table article to understand the formatting.

 For the image in SSRS Report demonstration purpose, we will add an Image (our logo) to the Page Header.
 To do so, right-click on the Page Header and select the Image option from the context menu.